-"I have never been able to understand able Jews to go, and, after thoroughly in- why a man should cross the ocean with a shipload of shingles to distribute to a foreigner (who didn't want them) when his own roof at home was so full of holes it would leak billiard balls.
-I have never discovered the wisdom or authority (outside of a maudlin sentiment encouraged by beneficiaries) in rushing across the ocean to feed a rat-eating Chinaman, when some poor widow or orphan child within a stone's throw of your own door was going to bed hungry six nights in the week. . . .
-I fail to understand why I had not better pay the rent of some poor, homeless man or woman in my own vicinity (and say nothing about it) than to get up in a crowded house and subscribe \$1,000 to be used in sending a man to Africa to try to induce some kinky-headed nigger to leave off eating roasted lizards and snake egg omelettes, and take to ham and bacon.
+"I have never been able to understand why a man should cross the ocean with a shipload of shingles to distribute to a foreigner (who didn't want them) when his own roof at home was so full of holes it would leak billiard balls.
+I have never discovered the wisdom or authority (outside of a mandiin sentiment encouraged by beneficieries) in rushing across the ocean to feed a rat-eating Chinaman, when some poor widow or orphan child within a stone's throw of your own door was going to bed hungry six nights in the week.
+I fall to understand why I had not better

+I fail to understand why I had not better pay the rent of some poor, homeless man or woman in my own vicinity (and say nothing about it) than to get up in a crowded house and subscribe \$1,000 to be used in sending a man to Africa to try to induce some kinky-headed nigger to leave off cating roasted lizards and snake egg omelettes, and take to ham and bacon.
 The greatest trouble, however, in adopting my theory, would be the fact that I would not get my name in the papers like I would were I to donate a big wad of money in public, to be expended in downing the lizard trust.
-Not long ago I noted the fact that, at a big meeting in a certain city. an enormous sum of money was donated for the purpose of sending missionaries to convert the inhabitants of foreign countries to the Christian religion.
-Now, I venture the assertion that if all that money had been spent judiciously in a Christianlike manner, trying to convert the sinners in that immediate vicinity, that the committee on ways and means would have gone broke inside of three months, and the town would still have been full of men and women, without God or hope in the world.
-This caused a shadow of displeasure to Inspired teachers and overseers were un- ...
-Where is the sense in stopping the
+Not long ago I noted the fact that, at a big meeting in a certain city, an enormous sum of money was donated for the purpose of sending missionaries to convert the inhabitants of foreign countries to the Christian religion.
+Now, I venture the assertion that if all that money end of town would still have been full of men and period. when without Gcd or liope in the world.
+Where is the sense in stopping the established annihilated with the sense in stopping the had been spent judiciously in a Christianlike manner, trying to convert the sinners in that immediate vicinity, that the committee on ways and means would have gone broke inside of three months, and the